JustinHoyt/sdl_ios_guides/docs/Setting the Navigation Destination/index.md

 ```

 ### Using Send Location
-To use SendLocation, you must at least include the Longitude and Latitude of the location.
+To use `SendLocation`, you must at least include the Longitude and Latitude of the location.

 #### Objective-C
 ```objc